-Main Walk, via Speldhurst: 21 km (13.0 miles).
-Five hours 10 minutes walking time.
-For the whole excursion including trains, sights and meals, allow at least 10 hours.
+Main Walk, via Speldhurst: 18¼ km (11.3 miles).
+Four hours 30 minutes walking time.
+For the whole excursion including trains, sights and meals, allow at least 9 hours.

 Explorers 135 & 147.
 Ashurst station, map reference TQ507388, is on the East Sussex/Kent border, between East Grinstead and Tunbridge Wells.

-After a lunch stop in the village's 16thC inn the walk loops back towards the Burrswood estate, situated in a wooded valley passed near the beginning of the walk.
-Its 19thC manor house is now a small NHS hospital, with walkers being encouraged to use the permissive paths through its grounds (and visit its tearoom).
-Its long driveway leads to the hamlet of Old Groombridge and the remainder of the walk is the same as the shorter ending to Extra Walk 120 (Eridge Circular).
+After a lunch stop in the village's 16thC inn the walk loops back through more wooded valleys and fields, skirts around Langton Green and descends into the hamlet of Old Groombridge.
+The remainder of the walk is the same as the shortest ending to the Eridge Circular walk (#120).
 This goes past Groombridge Place, a beautiful Jacobean manor house surrounded by a medieval moat, then follows the course of the heritage Spa Valley Railway's extension from Groombridge to Eridge.
-Along the way you can often see climbers practising their skills on an impressive outcrop of Ardingly sandstone, Harrison's Rocks.
+Along the way you can often see climbers practising their skills on a massive outcrop of Ardingly sandstone, Harrison's Rocks.

-A relatively high proportion of this walk is on quiet country lanes, but the soils in the High Weald do not drain well and some stretches can be very muddy after wet weather.
+The soils in the High Weald do not drain well and you will need to be prepared for muddy or waterlogged paths after wet weather.

-Directions are also included for a short Alternative Walk, which omits the loop out to Speldhurst as well as Burrwood.
+Directions are also included for a Short Walk which omits the loop out to Speldhurst.
 Its lunchtime stop is in Langton Green, on the fringes of Tunbridge Wells.

-On all the walk options which end in Eridge you could substitute the main ending of Extra Walk 120, through Broadwater Warren and past Eridge Rocks (about 3 km longer).
+On both walk options you could substitute one of the longer endings of Walk #120, through Broadwater Warren and past Eridge Rocks (an additional 3 or 4½ km).

 You would need to print those directions from the other walk document.

-Ashurst and Eridge are adjacent stations on the Oxted–Uckfield line, which has an hourly service.
-A direct train from London Bridge to Ashurst takes 50 minutes.
-On Sundays you need to change at East Croydon and/or Oxted, with a longer journey time.
-Buy a return to Eridge, or Ashurst (Kent) for the Circular Walk.
+Ashurst and Eridge are adjacent stations on the Oxted–Uckfield line, which has an hourly service from London Bridge, taking 50 minutes to Ashurst.
+On Sundays you have to travel from Victoria and change at Oxted, with a longer journey time of around 70 minutes.
+Buy a return to Eridge.

 On days when the Spa Valley Railway (SVR) is operating you could also catch a steam train from Groombridge station, cutting out the last leg of the walk into Eridge (or travel in the other direction to Tunbridge Wells).

-Take the train nearest to 10:00 from London Bridge to Ashurst.
+Take the train nearest to 10:00 from London Bridge to Ashurst (Kent).

-On all the walk options a very early lunch is possible after about 4 km at the Chafford Arms (01892-731731) in Fordcombe, but the suggested places are about 45 minutes further on.
-On the main walk options the suggested lunch stop is the highly-rated George & Dragon (01892-863125) in Speldhurst, after 7 km.
+On both walk options a very early lunch is possible after about 4 km at the Chafford Arms (01892-731731) in Fordcombe, but the suggested places are about 45 minutes further on.
+On the Main Walk the suggested lunch stop is the highly-rated George & Dragon (01892-863125) in Speldhurst, after 7 km.
 This deservedly popular inn serves excellent home-cooked food, much of it locally sourced, to 2.30pm (4pm Sun).

-A later option (requiring a short detour) is The Hare (01892-862419) in Langton Green, which serves a wide variety of food all day.
-This is the suggested lunch stop on the Alternative Walk, after 6¾ km.
+The suggested lunch stop on the Short Walk (and a later option on the Main Walk, with a short detour) is The Hare (01892-862419) in Langton Green, after 6¾ km.
+This serves a wide variety of food all day.

-Several more refreshment stops are available in Groombridge on the route to Eridge.
+Several mid-afternoon refreshment stops are available in Groombridge.
 The Crown Inn (01892-864742) is at the top of the small village green and the Junction Inn (01892-864275) is in the main part of the village.
 When the SVR is operating you could nip into the nearby station, where there is a buffet on the platform.

-At the end of these walk options The Huntsman pub (01892-864258) is just a stone's throw from Eridge station.
-It is closed on Mondays but open all day for the rest of the week.
+At the end of the walk The Huntsman pub (01892-864258) is ideally placed, a stone's throw from Eridge station.
+However, the pub is closed all day on Mondays and might also be closed on other midweek afternoons.

 After the walk, we would love to get your feedback